fooock/dca-cefi/README.md

 >Dollar cost averaging bot for centralized exchanges.

 This is a simple script to buy fixed amounts of some cryptocurrency assets in your preferred exchanges.
+It supports any exchange available in [`CCXT`](https://github.com/ccxt/ccxt) (more than 100).
 You can run multiple strategies using the same bot.

 A strategy is a file where we define the list of buy actions our bot is going to execute.
 See for example the file [`strategy.yaml`](strategy.yaml) for more information.
 As a summary, each strategy will